 Hello and welcome to our website.
 Sheringham Nursery School is a maintained nursery school in the Manor Park and Little Ilford neighbourhood of Newham.
-Our headteacher is Julian Grenier, who is a National Leader of Education, and our Deputy Headteacher is Lesley Webb, who is a Specialist Leader of Education.
+Our headteacher is Julian Grenier, who is a National Leader of Education, and our Deputy Headteacher is Lindsey Foster, who is a Specialist Leader of Education.
 We offer free, part-time places for 180 children aged two, three and four years old.
 You can find out if your two-year old is eligible online – or drop in and ask our friendly receptionist between 8.30am and 4pm.
 All three and four year olds are entitled to free nursery education.

 Our nursery school was judged outstanding twice by Ofsted in 2014.
 Ofsted reported that “staff give the highest priority to children’s health and well-being” and create a “highly welcoming, stimulating and challenging environment” for two-year olds.
 Ofsted reported that our three and four year olds “feel extremely safe and well cared for.
 They are confident, inquisitive learners who approach all that is on offer, wholeheartedly and joyfully” and “all groups of children make an excellent start to their education due to outstanding provision.”